Released: August 2018

 Equipment: Waldorf Blofeld synthesizer, Korg Volca synthesizers

-The three months leading up to the release of Dynamo coincided with a period of unemployment for me.
+The three months leading up to the release of Vigil coincided with a period of unemployment for me.
 This came during a long, hot summer and I spent a lot of that time out on my bike, which might explain the driving feel of most of the resulting tracks.
 Once again this was a mostly Blofeld-only collection with the Volcas featuring on only two of the pieces.

 Dynamo is built around a relentless & percussive arpeggiator line, with a pulsing bass pushing it along.
 There's an extended middle eight with a central section that reminds me of some of the music from Thunderbirds.